-A key component of aging well is "aging in place," which incidentally saves billions of dollars that might otherwise be spent on institutional care.
-For over 40 years, Iona Senior Services has provided the support that makes this possible, enabling older people – whose numbers are greater now than at any time in history – to stay (and thrive) in their own homes.
-Of Iona’s clients, 80% are financially insecure, nearly 70% are all alone, and many have difficulty shopping, preparing meals, managing money, doing housework, and taking medication.
-So Iona offers a full range of services: adult day programs for some, coordination of in-home and out-of-home services for others; community programs like group meals, fitness classes, visual art and creative writing courses, and recreational activities that promote a healthy lifestyle; and meal delivery and volunteer companions for those who are homebound.
-The Client Care Fund supports seniors whose families can't afford even the most modest fees.
+For over 40 years, Iona Senior Services has provided support to enable older people – whose numbers are greater now than at any time in history – to stay (and thrive) in their own homes.
+To respond to the growing needs of older adults, Iona offers a full range of services: adult day programs for some, coordination of in-home and out-of-home services for others; community programs like group meals, fitness classes, visual art and creative writing courses, recreational activities that promote a healthy lifestyle, and meal delivery and volunteer companionship for those who are homebound.
+The Deborah Blum Client Care Fund helps support seniors whose families can't afford even the most modest fees.
 Someone's mother, someone's father: your support can make the difference.

 Headquarters: DC-Ward 3